bahtiyartan/troia/docs/55InheritanceCross.rst

 	/* this code is not compilable,
 	   it is just for assumption */

-and assume that in somewhere of the standart application, an instance of CAT class is defined and its move method is called like below:
+and in somewhere of the standart application, an instance of CAT class is defined and its move method is called like below:
 ::

 	OBJECT: